Glow

 to

 use the secondary color.
+In the SVG example, we don't use CSS

 -